samuelorji/scala/topics/collections/lists.md

 This means that the choice of which collection type to use can play an important role in the performance characteristics of an application when it is run.
-The knowledge we have about how values will be added to, removed from or updated within a collection and the way and the frequency with which they are accessed are important considerations when making choosing a collection type.
+The knowledge we have about how values will be added to, removed from or updated within a collection, and the way and the frequency with which they are accessed are important considerations when choosing a collection type.

 There is no single "ideal" collection for all purposes, and every collection type will have certain advantages in some areas and make certain compromises in others.
-Some, like `Vector` provide a good general balance for working with ordered sequences of data, whereas `List`s can provide much better performance if we are not reading or writing elements at arbitrary locations within it. `Stream`s are similar to `List`s, but where the end of the list is computed _lazily_, or "on-demand", and whose total length is not known at the outset, and may actually be infinite.
+Some, like `Vector` a good general balance for working with ordered sequences of data, whereas `List`s can provide much better performance as long as we do not read or writing elements at arbitrary locations within it. `Stream`s are similar to `List`s, but where the end of the list is computed _lazily_, or "on-demand", and whose total length is not known at the outset, and may actually be infinite.

 `Set`s are optimized for deduplicated, unordered values while `TreeSet`s can take take advantage on a sort order on the set's elements.
 These have _map-like_ counterparts which associate with each item, which we call the _key_, a secondary associated value of another type (which is our choice), allowing the associated values to be accessed using a key as an index.
-These types are called `Map` and `TreeMap`.
+These types are called `Map` and `TreeMap`, respectively.

 Other types in the collections library provide generalizations of these interfaces for when we need to operate on a collection without requiring that it be a particular one.
-For example, the `Iterable` type is a generalization of `List`s, `Vector`s and `Set`s because we can iterate over their elements, without concerning ourselves with the exact structure of the elements in that data structure. `Seq` is a generalization of `List` and `Vector`, but not `Set`, as its elements are unordered, so don't exhibit the "sequential" nature that the `Seq` type is intended to encapsulate.
+For example, the `Iterable` type is a generalization of `List`s, `Vector`s and `Set`s because we can iterate over their elements, without concerning ourselves with the exact structure of the elements in that data structure. `Seq` is a generalization of `List` and `Vector`, but not `Set`, as its elements are unordered, so don't exhibit the "sequential" nature that the `Seq` type is intended to indicate.

-## List
+## `List`s

 `List`s are the most commonly-used Scala collection, particularly (but not only) for working with small collections of data.
 Accessing the first element of a list, the _head_, is very quick, as is accessing the _tail_, the remainder of the list after the head is removed, which is itself a `List`.

-To access element 1 of the list (the second element) requires looking at the head of the list's tail, which is _two_ operations.
+To access element 1 of the list (remembering that this is the _second_ element) requires looking at the head of the list's tail, which is _two_ operations.
 Element 2 requires accessing the head of the tail of the list's tail, which is _three_ operations.
 While each operation is very fast, in general it takes _n_ operations to access the _nth_ element, which makes `List` unsuitable for operations which require _random access_ of elements within the sequence.
 The method `List#last` exists, but the cost of executing it will be proportional to the length of the sequence.

 The structure of Scala's `List` is usually called a _linked list_, or more precisely, a _singly-linked list_.
 Each List instance is an element (the head) attached to another list containing (potentially) more of the same